huxi/lilith/lilith/readme.txt

-ATTENTION!!

-Lilith >= 0.9.24 isn't compatible to previous versions!!
-Lilith >= 0.9.27 access events aren't compatible to previous versions!! slf4j-1.5.0 and logback-0.9.9 are absolutely required!
-It is possible, though, to use Lilith >= V0.9.24 side by side with Lumberjack V0.9.23 so a smooth transition should be possible...
+Lilith is a logging- and access-event viewer for Logback.
+It can also receive Log4j logging-events and import both Log4j and java.util.logging XML files.

 Start Lilith with
 java -jar lib/lilith.jar

+Alternatively, you can use bin/lilith.bat or bin/lilith (a shell script).

+Please take a look at the help contained in Lilith itself.
+Hopefully, lots of questions are answered by it.

 Lilith opens:
-- a standard LoggingEvent server socket on port 4560 as used by LogBACK.
+- a standard LoggingEvent server socket on port 4560 as used by LogBACK classic SocketAppender.
-- a standard AccessEvent server socket on port 4570 as used by LogBACK.
+- a standard AccessEvent server socket on port 4570 as used by LogBACK access SocketAppender.
+- a standard Log4j LoggingEvent server socket on port 4445 as used by Log4j SocketAppender.
 - a multiplex Lilith LoggingEvent server socket on ports 10000 (compressed) and 10001 (uncompressed).
 - a multiplex AccessEvent server socket on ports 10010 (compressed)